riakhaitan/tp/docs/UserGuide.md

 ### Listing all Expense Categories: `listCat`

-Shows a list of all expenses recorded in Expense Expert.
+Shows a list of all expense categories recorded in Expense Expert.

 Format: `listCat`

 ### Adding a person who owes you money: `person`

-Add a person with a given name who owes you a specific amount.
+Adds a person with a given name who owes you a specific amount.

 Format: `person n/PERSON_NAME a/PERSON_AMOUNT`